-Our Financial Literacy and Business Basics program is designed to build a solid foundation to form and grow business ideas with a personal financial plan for success.
+Our FBB program is designed to build a solid foundation to form and grow business ideas with a personal financial plan for success.
 Participants will learn tools to effectively conceptualize, plan and implement their financial goals and business ideas through hands-on learning experiences with a community of peers and mentors.

 Our instructors will share foundational financial and business concepts including creating a house budget and saving goals, methods to eliminate debt, developing a “pitch deck” to promote a business or service idea, cash flow projections, and marketing your mission.
 After 15 hours of engaging course work with hands-on assignments, the cohort will celebrate their completion with a community of entrepreneurs and mentors.
 They also will have an opportunity to present their business and get feedback to refine their idea.